ATHellboy/ScriptableObjectDropdown/README.md

 # ScriptableObjectDropdown
 ScriptableObjectDropdown is an attribute for the Unity Inspector.
-It is used for showing ScriptableObjects which are created in your project, in dropdown menu in Inspector.
+It is used for showing ScriptableObjects which are created in your project, in dropdown menu and select between them in Inspector.

 # Usage Example
 1. Clone this repository or download the latest [release package available](https://github.com/ATHellboy/ScriptableObjectDropdown/releases) (There isn't an example folder in `.unitypackage`).

-2. Create `ScriptableObject` class which you  want to create specified object by that.
+2. Create `ScriptableObject` class which you  want to create specified objects by that.

 ```cs
 using UnityEngine;